-International Health Insurance Plans seem to be divided into four types (provided by Lucy Friedland):
+International Health Insurance Plans seem to be divided into four types:

 1) Individual Health Insurance Plans Based in the U.S.

 I only found two plans that do this.
-One is offered by International Medical Group (SIRIUS International, an English company) and the other is Premier One, a plan offered by International Health Insurance, a Danish company.
+One is offered by International Medical Group (SIRIUS International, a Swedish company with offices in Europe and Singapore), and the other is Premier One, a plan offered by International Health Insurance, a Danish company.
 The first one, IMG, keeps your policy going upon your return to your home country for the duration of the policy.
-A PPO network can be used (or not) in the U.S., which accepts co-pays.
+A PPO network can be used (or not) in the US, which accepts co-pays.
 The second one, IHI, is renewable indefinately, but is not affiliated with a PPO network.
-The advantage of IHI is that hospital pre-certifications are not required.
+The advantage is that hospital pre-certifications are not required.
 Both plans include air ambulance benefits.

 "Travel health insurance is prohibitively expensive for long (more than a month or so) trips.
 Keep coverage in your home country for catastrophic illness and self-insure for any treatment you need while travelling; such treatment is available locally and is usually cheap; if you need major treatment you will probably want to come home)." <Edward Hasbrouck>